newpouy/InstagramHelper/README.md

 Both users should be either public accounts, or the private accounts you follow.
 Click the "Find Common Users" button, and wait for the process to be finished.

 The generated list could be exported [into Excel](#export-the-generate-list-into-excel).
+The output supported formats are XLSX/CSV.

 Read also about [options to make the process faster](#how-to-make-the-process-faster).